Retrospective

 However, AI does not replace certified valuers.

-A retrospective valuation must still be prepared and signed by a qualified professional to be legally and commercially relied upon.
+A retrospective valuation must be prepared and signed by a qualified professional to be legally and commercially relied upon.

 Frequently Asked Questions